Craftidore/Craft-Blog/v1/blog/Windows-Setup-Guide.md

 ---
-title: So you've got a fresh install of Windows
+title: "So you've got a fresh install of Windows"
-date: "221103"
+date: 221103
 time: "10:00"
 ---
 # So you've got a fresh install of Windows&hellip;